 Supporting Foster Kids and Their Families

 America’s foster system is in crisis, and Vermont is no different.
 And the kids are the ones that pay the highest price with family and human service systems struggle.
 Our community ministry is partnering with the Vermont Department of Children & Families to explore ways members of CVUUS can help.
-For example, we are both planning a worship service that will center the foster experience, and we are exploring the concept of hosting “Foster Family Circles,” a space where guardians can be welcomed to connect and exchange perspectives with other foster families.
+For example, we are both planning a worship service for December 1st that will center the foster experience, and we are exploring the concept of partnering with local organizations and agencies to host “Foster Family Circles,” a space where guardians can be welcomed to connect and exchange perspectives with other foster families.
 We will design a separate supportive program for foster youth participating in the Circle.
 This past summer, CVUUS partnered with DCF to get the school year started off right for area foster kids and their families by throwing a pizza party and backpack gifting event at the Middlebury Teen Center Pavilion.

 Action: If you would like to participate or learn more, please contact Tom.